supaIC/Cipher-AI-Vault/frontend/README.md

 ## Cycles Top-Up

 This feature facilitates the conversion of ICP into cycles, enabling seamless payments and transactions within the Internet Computer (IC) ecosystem.

+The code for integrating Cycles Top-Up into the frontend can be found in [**`useCyclesTopup`**](https://github.com/supaIC/Cipher-AI-Vault/blob/main/frontend/frontend/hooks/useCyclesTopup/useCyclesTopup.js)

+View the code for this demos Cycles Distro canister [**here**](https://github.com/supaIC/Cipher-AI-Vault/tree/main/distro-canister).

 We have developed an open source stand-alone module for Cycles Distro, which can be found [**here**](https://github.com/supaIC/cycles-distro).